mr-mapache/ml-registry/README.md

 # ml-registry

-Register, manage and track machine learning components easilly, such as PyTorch models and optimizers.
-You can retrieve component metadata, inspect signatures, and ensure instance integrity through determinant hashes.
+Register, manage, and track machine learning components easily, such as PyTorch models and optimizers.
+You can retrieve component metadata, inspect signatures, and ensure instance integrity through deterministic hashes.

+## Introduction

+Tracking machine learning components can be challenging, especially when you have to name them, track their parameters, and ensure the instance you're using matches the one you trained.
+This library addresses these issues by providing a simple way to register, manage, and track machine learning components, such as models, optimizers, and datasets.
+It uses cryptographic hashes to create unique identifiers for components based on their names, signatures, and parameters.

 ## Installation